 Explain in a few sentences why you are applying for the course(s).
-Your course choice(s) might relate to a career you would like to work in.
+Your course choice(s) might be related to a career you would like to work in.
 If so, explain why you want to work in this career and how the course will help you achieve this career.
 Alternatively, you may want to explore a subject in more depth.
 If so, explain why the subject inspires your interest.
-What you write should demonstrate enthusiasm and commitment to the course, without being overstated.
-You could write about specific areas of interest within the subject and why you want to deepen your understanding of them.
+Your answer should demonstrate enthusiasm and commitment to the course, without being overstated or clichéd.